 - We expect mathematical and communication skills of at least GCSE grade 4.
 Whilst failing to meet these expectations is not always a barrier it is certainly an obstacle and an applicant would need to be interviewed with a parent/carer before admission.

 - As members of our school community our sixth form students have to set high standards, not only in their academic behaviour and attendance but also in acting as role models to our younger pupils.
 All students must therefore accept the conditions of the Sixth Form Agreement as the contract for being here.

-Applications start after our Open Evening in early October (Open Evening for 2020 admissions is Monday October 7th 2019 - 6pm).
+Applications usually start after our Open Evening in early October - the information and admissions process for 2021 has moved on-line and can be found on our website).
 The date of application is important.
 Once offers are made places are marked as provisionally filled and later applicants may find themselves on waiting lists regardless of their qualifications.
 Most later applicants are successful but depending on subjects chosen, may need to be patient.

 Internal applicants – Applications received by November 5th will be processed in the autumn term.

 - Candidates with a good record, and who we confidently expect to secure the necessary grades, will receive a pre-interview offer.
 Their interviews will be later and will focus on course choice and future plans.

 - Candidates about whom we are not so confident will be processed after the GCSE trial exams and Year 11 reports have been completed.
 Candidates about whom we have serious reservations will be seen promptly so that an alternative place is secured as necessary.

 External applicants – applications and references/reports will be read before an offer is made.
 Offers will be made once we know we can offer a place.
 Applicants will be interviewed after offers are made, interviews are for guidance not selection.